clemsonciti/palmetto-examples/Clarity3D/README.md

 With a batch job, you can submit a model for processing in the background on Palmetto.
 This also makes it easier to user Clarity to spawn workers on several nodes, speeding up analysis.
 We'll provide an example of how to run a batch job on to analyze that same input.3dem.
-We can run all these steps on the login node since they are not computationally intensive.

 1. Create a test directory and download the input.3dem, and submit scripts: